Bangur Avenue

-Bangur Avenue is a locality in South Dumdum of North 24 Parganas district in the Indian state of West Bengal.
+Bangur Avenue is a neighbourhood in South Dumdum of North 24 Parganas district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

+Geography

+Police station

+Lake Town police station under Bidhannagar Police Commissionerate has jurisdiction over Bangur areas.

+Post office

+Bangur Avenue has a non-delivery sub post office, with PIN 700055 in the Kolkata East Division of North 24 Parganas district in Calcutta region.
+Other post offices with the same PIN are Dum Dum Park and Shyamnagar.

 Transport

 Jessore Road and VIP Road run along the north boundary and the south boundary of Bangur Avenue respectively.
 Many buses ply along the two roads.